Provable optimal transport with transformers: The essence of depth and prompt engineering: Background

-The highlighted elements in blue are the original prompts, which are sufficient for optimal transport.
-The elements highlighted in red are carefully engineered.
-We will prove that this particular prompt engineering allows attention layers to iteratively solve optimal transport.
+The elements in blue are the original prompts, which are sufficient for the assignment.
+The elements in red are carefully engineered. $1_4$ denotes the all-ones 4-dimensional vector, $0_d$ denotes the all-zeros d-dimensional vector, and $v_4 = [0, 0, 0, 1]$.

+Our analysis shows that the engineered prompt gives the transformer enough input structure and memory to simulate optimization methods for optimal transport (OT).
+The appended zeros create an augmented representation across layers, allowing attention to store and update gradient-descent iterates.
+In experiments, using the natural encoding of \((x_i, y_i)\) in the prompt reduces performance (see Observation~(2) in Fig.~\ref{fig:train}).